 Editor’s Note: Please welcome my friend Hannah to the site today for another great blog post!
 Hannah is the founder of Whole Simple Life and is a formerly sick and tired Mama who is reclaiming her health naturally, one step at a time.
-She teaches others about cultured foods, unprocessed, and sugar free eating, green smoothies, and stress and anxiety management!
+She teaches others about cultured foods, unprocessed, and sugar-free eating, green smoothies, and stress and anxiety management!
 Stop by her site to join her for lots of great articles on natural health and wellness and to be inspired to lead a healthier more positive life!

 The warmer weather is fast approaching (at least here in Idaho!).
 I tend to start craving simpler more fresh and light foods with the onset of spring.
 Green smoothies are a great way to incorporate more fruits and veggies into your diet.
 They are pure, raw, unadulterated and delicious!

-There are an infinite number of combinations that you can come up with, which is part of the fun, but in the beginning stages it’s nice to have some recipes to follow.
+There are an infinite number of combinations that you can come up with, which is part of the fun, but in the beginning stages, it’s nice to have some recipes to follow.
 Here is a yummy combination I came up with recently.

 - Blend and enjoy!